QwertyMcQwertz/debunkr.org-dashboard/README.md

 ## 🐛 Troubleshooting

 ### API Key Issues
-- **"API key not configured"**: Click settings ⚙️ and add your OpenAI API key
+- **"API key not configured"**: Click settings ⚙️ and add your Poe API key
-- **"Failed to connect"**: Verify API key is valid at [OpenAI API Keys](https://platform.openai.com/api-keys)
+- **"Failed to connect"**: Verify API key is valid at [Poe API Keys](https://poe.com/api_key)
-- **"Rate limit exceeded"**: Wait a few minutes or check your OpenAI usage
+- **"Rate limit exceeded"**: Wait a few minutes or check your Poe usage

 ### Extension Not Loading
 - Check that all files are in the correct directory structure
 - Verify `manifest.json` is valid JSON
 - Look for errors in Chrome DevTools → Extensions page
-- Ensure all modular files (storage-manager.js, openai-client.js, ui-manager.js) are present
+- Ensure all modular files (storage-manager.js, poe-client.js, ui-manager.js) are present

 ### Context Menu Not Appearing
 - Ensure you've **selected text** before right-clicking